ckeditor/ckeditor5/docs/installation/getting-started/configuration.md

 <info-box hint>
 **Quick recap**

-In the {@link installation/getting-started/quick-start last tutorial} you have learned about the quickest ways for setting up CKEditor 5 in the project.
-Now, you know how to use Online builder and create the editor from the source.
+In the {@link installation/getting-started/quick-start previous tutorial} you have learned about the quickest ways for setting up CKEditor 5 in the project.
+Now, you know how to use online builder or create the editor from source.
 It is time to play a bit with the configuration!
 </info-box>

 When creating an editor in your page, it is possible to set up {@link module:core/editor/editorconfig~EditorConfig configurations} that change many of its aspects.
 For example: